metio/terraform-provider-k8s/docs/data-sources/projectcontour_io_contour_deployment_v1alpha1_manifest.md

 Optional:

 - `label_selector` (Attributes) Select all ClusterTrustBundles that match this label selector.
-Only haseffect if signerName is set.
+Only has effect if signerName is set.
 Mutually-exclusive with name.
-If unset,interpreted as 'match nothing'.
-If set but empty, interpreted as 'matcheverything'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--projected--sources--cluster_trust_bundle--label_selector))
+If unset, interpreted as 'match nothing'.
+If set but empty, interpreted as 'match everything'. (see [below for nested schema](#nestedatt--spec--envoy--extra_volumes--projected--sources--cluster_trust_bundle--label_selector))
 - `name` (String) Select a single ClusterTrustBundle by object name.
-Mutually-exclusivewith signerName and labelSelector.
+Mutually-exclusive with signerName and labelSelector.
-- `optional` (Boolean) If true, don't block pod startup if the referenced ClusterTrustBundle(s)aren't available.
-If using name, then the named ClusterTrustBundle isallowed not to exist.
-If using signerName, then the combination ofsignerName and labelSelector is allowed to match zeroClusterTrustBundles.
+- `optional` (Boolean) If true, don't block pod startup if the referenced ClusterTrustBundle(s) aren't available.
+If using name, then the named ClusterTrustBundle is allowed not to exist.
+If using signerName, then the combination of signerName and labelSelector is allowed to match zero ClusterTrustBundles.
-- `signer_name` (String) Select all ClusterTrustBundles that match this signer name.Mutually-exclusive with name.
-The contents of all selectedClusterTrustBundles will be unified and deduplicated.
+- `signer_name` (String) Select all ClusterTrustBundles that match this signer name.
+Mutually-exclusive with name.
+The contents of all selected ClusterTrustBundles will be unified and deduplicated.

 <a id="nestedatt--spec--envoy--extra_volumes--projected--sources--cluster_trust_bundle--label_selector"></a>
 ### Nested Schema for `spec.envoy.extra_volumes.projected.sources.cluster_trust_bundle.label_selector`